 1. Tahquamenon Falls

-Inside Michigan’s second-largest state park is one of the biggest waterfalls west of the Mississippi.
+Seeing this mammoth waterfall is one of the best things to do in Michigan!
+Inside Michigan’s second-largest state park (Tahquamenon Falls State Park) is one of the biggest waterfalls east of the Mississippi.
 Tahquamenon Falls, on the Upper Peninsula, has enthralled visitors for decades and is one of the most beautiful waterfalls in Michigan.

 Two hundred feet wide and with a 50-foot drop, the Tahquamenon Falls produces a water flow of 50,000 gallons per second.
 Between the lower and upper falls, you will find an interesting hiking trail to views of both.